quicwg/multipath/draft-ietf-quic-multipath.md

 This document specifies a multipath extension for the QUIC protocol to enable the creation and management of multiple paths for a single connection.
-It proposes a standard way to create and delete paths, or to manage path identifiers and the numbering of packets.
+It proposes a standard way to create and delete paths or to manage path identifiers and the numbering of packets, adding the capability to use multiple paths simultaneously for data transmission.
 It does not specify address discovery or management, nor how applications using QUIC schedule traffic over multiple paths.

 --- middle